 - 12.1 There is no legislation defining exact requirements for the supervision of pupils on School visits.
 In all cases, levels of supervision will be determined by School risk assessment for the trip.
 The factors which need to be considered when calculating the ratio for supervision are:

 - age and ability of the group;

 - SEND and pupils with medical needs;

 - nature of activities;

-- experience of adults attending the visit;
+- · experience of adults attending the visit;

 - duration and nature of the visit;

-- competence and behaviour of pupils;
+- competence and behaviour of pupils:

 - first aid requirements.

 - 12.2 Staffing ratios will vary according to the factors noted above and the risk assessment.
 In addition to the staff member in charge, there should be sufficient supervisors to cope effectively with an emergency.
-When visits are to more remote areas (Category B and C) the level of supervision will be greater.
+When visits are to more remote areas or engaged in higher risk activities (Category B and C) the level of supervision will be greater.
 Whatever the length and nature of the visit, staff must check pupils regularly.
-All staff must carry lists of pupils at all times.
+At all times, staff must carry a list of the pupils in their care.